home-assistant/home-assistant.io/source/_posts/2017-11-07-which-hass-to-use.markdown

 ---
 layout: post
-title: "Which installation should I do"
+title: "Which installation should I use?"
-description: "Should you use hass.io or VirtualEnv or hassbian?"
+description: "Should you use Hass.io or VirtualEnv or Hassbian?"
 date: 2017-11-07 10:00:00 +0000
 date_formatted: "November 07, 2017"
 author: Ryan McLean